-- ☐ 1.
-Evidence of council support for a service-learning project in the school. - □ 2.
+- □ 1.
+Evidence of council support for a service-learning project in the school. - 2.
 Evidence of service-learning features in a student council service project, including planning, action, reflection, and celebrating success.

 III.
+General Activities and Operations Spirit and Social Activities

+- 1. Evidence in activity advertisements, goals, or statement of purpose that demonstrates the promotion of positive social behaviors. - 2.
+Evidence of an activity that aids in the transition of younger students into the middle level grades. - 3.
+Evidence of an activity designed to engage new students and welcome them to the student body.

+Council Operations

-General Activities and Operations Spirit and Social Activities Evidence in activity advertisements, goals, or statement of purpose that demonstrates the promotion of positive social behaviors.
-Evidence of an activity that aids in the transition of younger students into the middle level grades.
-3. Evidence of an activity designed to engage new students and welcome them to the student body.
-Council Operations Copy of student council budget.
-Copy of treasurer's report or meeting minutes showing finance activities.
-Copy of council membership roll.
-4. Evidence of a scrapbook or similar historical record of council activities.5.
-Evidence of student council participation on a school-level committee.6.
-Evidence of student council participation on a district-level committee or school board.
-7. Copy of a student survey given during the current or previous school year.8.
-Copy of a project or activity evaluation used with the student body.9.
+- □ 1.
+Copy of student council budget. - □ 2.
+Copy of treasurer's report or meeting minutes showing finance activities. - □ 3.
+Copy of council membership roll. - □ 4.
+Evidence of a scrapbook or similar historical record of council activities. - 5.
+Evidence of student council participation on a school-level committee. - 6.
+Evidence of student council participation on a district-level committee or school board. - 7.
+Copy of a student survey given during the current or previous school year. - 3.
+Copy of a project or activity evaluation used with the student body. - 9.
 Evidence of active membership with a district, state, or regional student council organization.

+Fundraising

-Fundraising Evidence of a council-sponsored fundraising project.
-(A charitable collection project may be substituted if fundraising is not an allowed council activity.)
-2. Copy of project revenues and contributions report.
-3. Evidence of pre-project research on potential charities.4.
+- 1. Evidence of a council-sponsored fundraising project or a charitable collection project if fundraising is not allowed. - □ 2.
+Copy of project revenues and contributions report. - □ 3.
+Evidence of pre-project research on potential charities. - 4.
 List of reputable charitable groups and organizations considered by the student council.

+Leadership Training

-Leadership Training Evidence of adviser participation in a professional development session on student council or leadership.
-Evidence of attendance or participation in officer training.
+- I. Evidence of adviser participation in a professional development session on student council or leadership. - 2.
+Evidence of attendance or participation in officer training. - 3.
 Sample of a leadership lesson or skill-building activity.

+Communications

-Communications Evidence of council members' writing or oral presentations.
-Copy of student council submission for publication or presentation (print or electronic media).
-Buil ding a Positive School Climate Evidence of an activity that contributes to the development of a positive school climate.
-2. Evidence of an activity that fosters positive relations between faculty/staff and students.
-2. Evidence of an activity that fosters positive relations between faculty/staff.
-3. Evidence of engaging or collaborating with a parent group connected to the school, such as PTA, PTO, boosters, etc. Responsible Social Media Use Example of using social media in an effective and responsible manner to communicate with council members and the student body.
+- □ 1.
+Evidence of council members' writing or oral presentations. - Copy of student council submission for publication or presentation (print or electronic media).

+Building a Positive School Climate

+- 1. Evidence of an activity that contributes to the development of a positive school climate. - 2.
+Evidence of an activity that fosters positive relations between faculty/staff and students. - 3.
+Evidence of engaging or collaborating with a parent group connected to the school, such as PTA, PTO, boosters, etc.

+Responsible Social Media Use

-☐ 2.
-Evidence of responsibly using social media to promote council activities.
+1. Example of using social media in an effective and responsible manner to communicate with council members and the student body.

+Wellness